decentralized-identity/presentation-exchange/spec/spec.md

 ## Appendix

+### Security Considerations

+JSONPath is being used in this specification both in the Input Descriptors of the Presentation Definition, defining where certain data is to be found, and the Submission Data, defining how data maps from the definition to the Verifiable Presentation.
+With JSONPath come certain security considerations, that must be taken into account.
+Be aware that in a future major version of the spec we envision to have some normative texts in the specification itself disallowing certain aspects of JSONPath altogether like function extensions (ie regular expressions)

+Please also read the JSONPath IETF document providing more details on some of the security considerations mentioned below.

+#### Attack Vectors on JSONPath Implementations

+Historically, JSONPath has often been implemented by feeding parts of the query to an underlying programming language engine, e.g.,  JavaScript's eval() function.
+This approach is well known to lead to injection attacks and would require perfect input validation to prevent these attacks.
+Since that is hard to achieve we recommend restricting JSONPath queries to not allow for functions (i.e Regular Expressions)

+Attacks on availability may attempt to trigger unusually expensive runtime performance exhibited by certain implementations in certain cases.
+This particularly applies to the use of Regular Expressions.
+Implementers need to be aware that good average performance is not sufficient as long as an attacker can choose to submit specially crafted JSONPath queries or query arguments that trigger surprisingly high, possibly exponential, CPU usage or for example a stack overflow.
+We recommend restricting JSONPath queries to not allow for function extensions.
+Function extensions like match and search are using regular expressions, to which the above security considerations apply.

+#### Impact of not using function extensions in JSONPath
+As such we suggest software implementors to not allow for functions and relying parties to no create definitions that rely on functions.

+Not using functions does restrict mainly the input descriptor part in terms of how flexible you can be, on the other hand most issuers know exactly what type of credentials and claims they want to receive anyway, so having very complex matching logic with Regular Expressions involved typically isn’t needed anyway.

+#### Restrict submission data to exact JSONPath paths
+JSON path has filtering logic, but once you are submitting your Verifiable Presentation and submission data, you should be correlating input descriptor field ids in the `descriptor_map` with exact paths to the Verifiable Credentials or claims.
+We suggest to not allow for both filters and function extensions for parties implementing the specification.

+#### Attack Vectors on JSON Schema

+#### Impact of not using the JSON schema regex function

 ### What is new
 The summary and details below highlight the differences between V1 and V2 of this specification.